FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 **Acceptance tests**

-Given that I have the app,am an attendee of a conference,have an internet conection,and have given the information about my availability.
+Given that I have the app, I am an attendee of a conference,have an internet conection, and have given the information about my availability.
 When I want to have time to go to all the events of the conference without having to worry much about it.
 Then the app should do all the work for me and provide me with the best possible schedule.